Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>I wasn't feeling well, so took a leave today.</sub>

 <sub>Although there was no actual work, but I think I did a lot of other constructive work today.
-Hope, I will soon get some nice results around that soon.</sub>
+Hope, I will soon get some nice results around that.</sub>

 <sub>I wish tomorrow be a better day for me.
 I will try to work properly. :)</sub>